Why do coils get burnt

-In order to avoid burning your coils, it helps to fully understand what's happening when everything's working just fine, and then what's happening when things are not going according to plan and the coil is burning out and the liquid is tasting dreadful.
+In order to avoid burning your coils, it's important to understand what's happening when everything's working well, and then what's happening when things are not going according to plan and the coil is burning out and the liquid is tasting dreadful.

 When everything's working well, you press the fire button, the electricity from the battery makes its way to and through your coil and both the coil and the liquid get hot.
 The heat given off by the coil is absorbed by the surrounding e-liquid, a bit like water in a kettle.
 The wicking material inside the coil is completely saturated through and the liquid in the coil is heated to the point where it turns into vapour.

 With sufficient liquid in the tank, each time you take a puff, there's more liquid to absorb into the coil and the coil doesn't get too hot because the newly absorbed liquid has a slightly cooling effect inside the coil.

 When the liquid in the wick has been vapourised, the wick dries out a little, but because you have a tank full of more liquid surrounding the coil, the liquid is constantly replacing itself and re-soaking the wick each time you take a puff.